 Except for getting rid of the files saved on the Other storage, there are some other ways to free up Mac space.

-When the internal hard drive is almost full, we can save files, photos, and messages to iCloud drive to relieve the local disk and will download when you open it.
-This will optimize storage and speed up our Mac by only keeping recent files.
+When the internal hard drive is almost full, you can save files, photos, and messages to iCloud drive to relieve the local disk and will download when you open it.
+This will optimize storage and speed up your Mac by only keeping recent files.

 Time Machine is also a way to release free space.
-We can back up our Mac files to an external hard drive and then clear up files on the Mac hard drive, which makes more room locally.
+You can back up your Mac files to an external hard drive and then clear up files on the Mac hard drive, which makes more room locally.

-Also, It's better if we get a regular habit of emptying Mac Trash, deleting duplicated and outdated documents, and uninstalling applications that we don't use.
+Also, It's better if you get a regular habit of emptying Mac Trash, deleting duplicated files with duplicate file finder for Mac, and uninstalling applications that you don't use.

 Clean and Speed up Mac with Third-party Software

 We have made it clear that manually clearing up space is risky.
-We can't decide which one should be deleted and which not.
+You can't decide which one should be deleted and which not.
 Why not let someone skilled at this task?
-Yes, we mean third-party Mac cleaners though we need to pay for that.
+Yes, here we mean third-party Mac cleaners though you need to pay for that.

-From our experience, 3 apps win a good reputation in managing and clearing up Mac space.
+There are 3 apps that win a good reputation in managing and clearing up Mac space.

-- Daisy Disk.
-If the budget is what we care about when choosing Mac space manager, then Daisy Disk surely is recommended as it costs only $9.99.
-It overviews all connected disks o our Mac, be it Macintosh HD, Thunderbolt disk, flash, network storage, so that we can decide to delete when space is not enough.
+- Daisy Disk: If the budget is what you care about when choosing Mac space manager, then Daisy Disk surely is recommended as it costs only $9.99.
+It overviews all connected disks to your Mac, be it Macintosh HD, Thunderbolt disk, flash, network storage, so that you can decide to delete when space is not enough.

 Be sure to make a backup of what is going to be deleted in case that Mac data recovery is needed.
-After deleting both the Other storage and piles of files from the Mac hard drive, we'll get plenty of free space for our computer.
+After deleting both the Other storage and piles of files from the Mac hard drive, you'll get plenty of free space for your computer.